Each of the Impala data types has corresponding notation for literal values of that type.

 '1999‑12‑01 01:02:03\r\n\t'.

-literal to
+STRING literal to

-, you can use the following separators between the date part
+TIMESTAMP, you can use the following separators between the date part

 and the time part: